 Teaching Children to Save and Invest

-Teaching children a few simple lessons about saving and investing can get them off in the right direction toward a secure financial future.
+Teaching children a few simple lessons about saving and investing can get them off to a great start toward a secure financial future.

 The lesson is simple — if you want something, you have to save for it.
-Talk to your child to find out what it is that he or she wants.
-Once you know what it is and how much it will cost, work with your child on how to save for it.
+Talk to your child to find out what it is that he or she wants, then work with your child on how to save for it.

-Give options for reaching his or her goal.
+Give options for reaching a goal.
 If your child receives an allowance, talk about saving all of the allowance for a certain number of weeks versus saving half of it for twice as long.
 This teaches your child to view their options and make informed decisions about how to manage money.

 The Value of Investing